cclp94/ecaconcordia.ca/iron-ring.md

 we will send you a confirmation email.
 You can expect to receive this email during the last week of October or the first week of November.

-*Note:* __If you are currently taking Capstone or if you have remaining classes__ to complete in Winter 2016, you will not be eligible to attend the November 2015 ceremony.
+*Note:* __If you are completing all your classes this semester (Fall 2015) you are eligible.
+However, __if you are currently taking Capstone or if you have remaining classes__ to complete in Winter 2016, you will not be eligible to attend the November 2015 ceremony.

 ### Ceremony: